umer0586/SensorServer/README.md

-Android app which let you stream real-time sensor data from your phone to Websocket clients.
-Clients, including web browsers and other applications, are able to receive streamed data through the WebSocket client API.
 Since this application functions as a Websocket Server, you will require a Websocket Client API to establish a connection with the application.
 To obtain a Websocket library for your preferred programming language click [here](https://github.com/facundofarias/awesome-websockets).